 VIDEO PRODUCTION & PHOTOGRAPHY

 We know we aren't going to solve the world's problems overnight.
-But if we can collectively chip away at the issue, we will be able to reduce the damage on our planet for future generations.
-We owe it to ourselves, our children, our grandchildren to be accountable for the future.
+But if we can collectively chip away at the issue, we will be able to reduce the damage on our planet.
+We owe it to our children, our grandchildren and generations to come, to be accountable for their future.

-Our promise to you is that for every project we work on together, we will donate 5% of the profits to WWF and The Ocean Cleanup.
+Our promise to you is that for every project we work on together, we will donate a portion of the profits to WWF and The Ocean Cleanup.

 Climate change is the greatest environmental challenge the world has ever faced.
 Global temperatures have been rising for over a century, speeding up in the last few years, and are now the highest on record.
 This causes negative impacts such as the melting of Arctic sea-ice, prolonged heat-waves and rising sea-levels.